rkilingr/sample_mux/README.md

 # sample_mux
-First go database app which consists of CRUD operations on a Customers DataBase.
+My First go database app which consists of CRUD operations on a Customers DataBase.

 ``
 go build .